Swapnil-Bhatnagar/-CRUD-APIs-for-User-Entity-in-Spring-Boot-using-Firebase/README.md

-## Firebase Authentication and Firestore Integration in Spring Boot
-##### A reference proof-of-concept that leverages [Firestore Database](https://firebase.google.com/docs/firestore) to perform CRUD operations and  [Firebase Authentication](https://firebase.google.com/docs/auth) with Spring-Security to authenticate users.
+ CRUD APIs for User Entity in Spring Boot using Firebase A reference proof-of-concept that leverages [Firestore Database](https://firebase.google.com/docs/firestore) to perform CRUD operations and  [Firebase Authentication](https://firebase.google.com/docs/auth) with Spring-Security to authenticate users.
-##### 🛠 upgraded to Spring Boot 3 and Spring Security 6 🛠

-### Application Flow and Security Configuration
+ Application Flow and Security Configuration

-The project simulates a rudimentary Task Management Application.

-API endpoints dealing with user account creation and login credentials validation are made public, by annotating their corresponding controller methods with custom annotation [@PublicEndpoint](https://github.com/hardikSinghBehl/firebase-integration-spring-boot/blob/main/src/main/java/com/behl/flare/configuration/PublicEndpoint.java).
-Requests to the configured API paths will not be evaluated by the Security filter with the logic being governed by [ApiEndpointSecurityInspector](https://github.com/hardikSinghBehl/firebase-integration-spring-boot/blob/main/src/main/java/com/behl/flare/utility/ApiEndpointSecurityInspector.java).

 Below is a sample controller method declared as public which will be exempted from authentication checks: